Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 2. **(more important)** The tasks 1 and 3 are potentially dependent from task 2, which now won't be deployed alongside with them.
 So it's possible that tasks 1, 2 and 3 works like a charm together, but when you remove 2 from this set, you'll see errors.
-So the rule of thumb is *deploy to production only the state of code which has been already tested on staging*.
+So the rule of thumb is *to deploy into production only the state of code which has been already tested on staging*.
 Exactly the same state, not only quite similar.

 ### Deployment to production